firdausparvez/Maven-Market-Sales-Performance-Analytics-Power-BI/README.md

 * **Profitability:** Difficulty in tracking profit margins per product brand due to disconnected cost and revenue data sources.

 ---

-## Project Overview
-This project is an end-to-end business intelligence solution.
-The goal was to transform raw transactional data into a business-ready dashboard that enables leadership to monitor performance, profitability, returns, and growth trends.

 ## Key Performance Metrics